AliChishti/Django-Polls/README.md

+# Django project: Polling Application
-Django project from the tutorial on https://www.djangoproject.com/start/
+from the tutorial on (https://www.djangoproject.com/start/)

 This tutorial app covers:
-Models
+- Models
-DB Setup
+- DB Setup
-URL mapping
+- URL mapping
-Views
+- Views
-Admin Panel
+- Admin Panel
-Testing
+- Testing

+### Directory Info:
+- The directory mysite contains the entire project
+- The directory django-polls is a standalone package